Travis Kelce: 2018 season

-2019 season: Super Bowl champions
+2019 season: First Super Bowl win

-During Week 2 against the Oakland Raiders, Kelce caught seven passes for 107 yards and a touchdown of the season as the Chiefs won by a score of 28–10.
-Despite injuries to quarterback Patrick Mahomes and just two touchdowns, at the midpoint of the season Kelce led all tight ends and Chiefs players in receiving yards with 604.
-During Week 11 against the Los Angeles Chargers on Monday Night Football in Mexico, Kelce caught seven passes for 92 yards and a touchdown in the 24–17 win.
-During Week 14 against the New England Patriots, Kelce caught seven passes for 66 yards and rushed the ball once for a one-yard touchdown during the 23–16 road victory.
-In the next game against the Denver Broncos, Kelce finished with 11 catches for 142 receiving yards as the Chiefs won 23–3.
+During Week 2 against the Raiders, Kelce caught seven passes for 107 yards and a touchdown of the season as the Chiefs won by a score of 28–10.
+Despite injuries to Patrick Mahomes and just two touchdowns, at the midpoint of the season Kelce led all tight ends and Chiefs players in receiving yards with 604.
+During Week 11 against the Chargers on Monday Night Football in Mexico, Kelce caught seven passes for 92 yards and a touchdown in the 24–17 win.
+During Week 14 against the Patriots, Kelce caught seven passes for 66 yards and rushed the ball once for a one-yard touchdown during the 23–16 road victory.
+In the next game against the Broncos, Kelce finished with 11 catches for 142 receiving yards as the Chiefs won 23–3.
 In the next game against the Chicago Bears on Sunday Night Football, he caught eight passes for 74 yards and a touchdown in the 26–3 win.
 During the game, he became the fastest tight end in NFL history to record 500 career receptions.

 Kelce finished the 2019 season with 97 receptions for 1,229 receiving yards and five receiving touchdowns to go along with his one rushing touchdown.
 Kelce became the first tight end in NFL history to record four consecutive seasons with at least 1,000 receiving yards.
 He was named to his fifth Pro Bowl for his 2019 season.

-In the Divisional Round against the Houston Texans, the Chiefs began the game with a 24–0 deficit.
-The Chiefs would then go on a 51–7 run, including 41 unanswered points, to win 51–31.
+In the Divisional Round against the Texans, the Chiefs began the game with a 24–0 deficit.
+The Chiefs then went on a 51–7 run, including 41 unanswered points, to win 51–31.
 After a drop on third down on the Chiefs first drive that would have been a first down if it had been caught, Kelce caught 10 passes for 134 yards and three touchdowns (all in the second quarter) as he helped lead the Chiefs to their second consecutive conference championship game.
-In the AFC Championship Game against the Tennessee Titans, Kelce caught three passes for 30 yards during the 35–24 win.
+In the AFC Championship Game against the Titans, Kelce caught three passes for 30 yards during the 35–24 win.
 In Super Bowl LIV against the San Francisco 49ers, Kelce caught six passes for 43 receiving yards and a receiving touchdown and had one carry for two rushing yards during the 31–20 win.
 He was ranked 18th by his fellow players on the NFL Top 100 Players of 2020.